damoeb/feedless/ideas.md

 - remixing, quotes
 - content creation: an article is a proxy for comments

+Level of Abstraction
+- manual accumulation, manual scoring: go through a lot of documents and decide if it is relevant for you
+- request what you want: automated scoring, automated accumulation: search engine
+- get what you want: automated querying and automated scoring, automated accumulation

 Next Step:
 1. docker + storage mounts
 2. ops feed
+3. extend the atom feed with custom attribute using the spec https://datatracker.ietf.org/doc/html/rfc4287#section-6
+4. next/prev/last/first
+5. pingback
+6. feed should be signed
+7. feed Ids may be spoofed
-3. Landingpage: Enter a url site or create raw feed
+8. Landingpage: Enter a url site or create raw feed
-4. display site meta (distinguish list vs article)
+9. display site meta (distinguish list vs article)
-5. display best feeds (native > merged-native > generated).
+10. display best feeds (native > merged-native > generated).
 Score generated feeds based on area covered + subscribe button.
 Guess columns and allow filtering.
-6.